Adnane0002/Handwritten-digit-recognition-French/README.md

 ## **Summary:**

-This project explores and compares two approaches for handwritten digit recognition using deep neural networks. **The project is entirely in French.**
+This project, conducted with passion as part of an academic initiative at École Centrale Méditerranée, explores and compares two approaches for handwritten digit recognition using deep neural networks. **The project is entirely in French.**

 ## **Achievements:**